nickytonline/source.nickytonline.github.io/src/pages/blog/2019-01-09-css-mask-property.md

 ![](/img/css-mask-property-in-actio.gif)

 If you want to see it in action, take a look at the icons in the menu of my website, \[iamdeveloper.com](https://www.iamdeveloper.com "www.iamdeveloper.com web site").

+Also, there's a little bonus with this blog post.
+I use [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) and JavaScript to get the logo colour to change, so check that out too in the codepen.

 Have some fun and try it out in the codepen! 👋